Crypto-Notepad/Crypto-Notepad/README.md

 ## Features

-* Including all the features of the default Windows Notepad
+* All the features of the default Windows Notepad
 * Integrate with windows context menu
 * Drag and Drop support
 * Detecting links in editor
 * Сustomizable interface
-* Сustomizable encryption options (hash algorithm, key size, password iterations)
+* Сustomizable encryption options
 * Associate own file type with application
 * Portable